EVERYTHING YOU NEED TO KNOW ABOUT APPLYING

 You must fill in all requested information.
 Incomplete applications will not be considered.
 Be sure to enter a valid and long-term email address where we and the partner university can send you information and documents.
 Lund University can at the moment not send emails to the following clients: Yahoo, Hotmail or Live.

-You can apply for up to 15 different universities in one application, but bear in mind that you will need to draw up a study plan for the courses you want to study for each university.
+You can apply for up to 15 different universities in one application, but bare in mind that you will need to draw up a study plan for the courses you want to study for each university.
 Consider your ranking carefully – it cannot be changed afterwards.
 We recommend you to apply for all the universities you are interested in.
 The more universities you apply for, the greater your chance of obtaining a place.
+Remember that you can only apply for universities that are available to your programme.

 Available universities for the upcoming academic year are published in our Exchange database.
 Under each university you will find information and links regarding courses, applications, visas, accommodation and other information that may be useful when choosing what universities to apply for.